iPIC3D/iPIC3D-GPU/Documentation/UNITS_AND_OUTPUT.md

 | `dt`             | Time step in $\omega_{pi}^{-1}$            | Used directly             |
 | `Lx, Ly, Lz`    | Box size in $d_i$                          | Used directly             |
 | `c`              | Speed of light (should be 1.0)             | Used directly             |

+`rhoINIT` and `rhoINJECT` set density magnitudes only.
+They do not encode the sign of the species charge.

 ---